Address: 1245 Fulton Ave., Coos Bay 97420

 History and Culture

-The tribal people of western Oregon understood the land to be the Spirit expressing itself in the natural world.
+The tribal ancestors understood the land to be the Spirit expressing itself in the natural world.
 The people were connected to the land with certainty and gratitude.
 It sustained, nurtured and made life possible, while supporting all the spirits sharing this world.
 The tribal economy reflected the relationship of the Creator to the People.
 Acquiring objects of both aesthetic and utilitarian value was a measure of an individual’s wealth and status, yet acquisition was not an end in itself.
 The annual Potlatch became the setting for individuals to give their possessions to others, further mirroring the Creator’s relationship to the People.
-The spiritual act of gifting your earthly possessions to others remains a powerful personal experience and a statement of faith and trust.
+The spiritual act of gifting your possessions to others remains a powerful personal experience and a statement of faith and trust.

 The tribes administered laws with transparency and a focus on the collective rights of the people.
 Individualism at the expense of community was not tolerated.
-Victims of an offense participated in the forming of appropriate punishments in a public arena where justice and fairness were, like other decision making processes, a group affair.
+Victims of an offense participated in the forming of appropriate punishments in a public arena where justice and fairness were, like other decision-making processes, a group affair.

 By 1854, white settlers began taking Donation Land Claims around Coos Bay.
 In 1856, the U.S. Army forcibly removed the tribal people to the new 18,000 acre Great Coast Reservation established on a windswept spit on the north side of the mouth of the Umpqua River.